 PROBLEM CAUSE SOLUTION 5.
-The starter motor operates as soon as the key is Fault in the card Replace the card in the "ON" position, and can be turned off only by removing the key Starter block operating faults Replace the block 6.
+The starter motor oper- ates as soon as the key is Fault in the card Replace the card in the "ON" position, and can be turned off only by removing the key Starter block operating faults Replace the block 6.
 The engine stops while in use Insufficient charge Check that the charging cable has not detached Check that there are no current leakages caused by cables with damaged insulation Check that the regulator is working properly [see 7.7] The safety devices have cut in or are faulty Check the functioning of the microswitches and their wiring [see 7.3] Accidental disconnection of an electrical wire Check all wiring Starting of engine not permitted [see summary logic table 7.2] After checking that the conditions are met, check all the microswitches [see 7.3] and their wiring.
-7. The 6.3 A fuse blows Short circuit or overload on the power side of the electronic card (start-up unit, starter relay and recharger connector) Find and replace the defective user [see 7.4 and 7.5]
+7. The 10 A fuse blows Short circuit or overload on the power side of the electronic card (start-up unit, starter relay and recharger con- nector) Find and replace the defective user [see 7.4 and 7.5] Faults in the battery charging circuit Check that the regulator is working properly [see 7.7]

-➤ In manual start models:
+► In manual start models: